manifoldfinance/proposals/packages/yearn/yearn/BACKBONE_CABAL.md

 ### Rebates

-Profits can be rebated to end users
+Profits can be rebated to end-users

 ### Volume Mining

-Other protocols can join the network and turn their transaction flow into a book of bussines with our network of participants
+Other protocols can join the network and turn their transaction flow into a book of business with our network of participants

 <br>